davidcarslaw/deweather/README.md

   vars = c("trend", "ws", "wd", "hour", "weekday", "air_temp", "week"),
   pollutant = "no2"
 )
-#> [1] "Percent increase in RMSE using test data is 1%"
+#> [1] "Percent increase in RMSE using test data is 0.9%"
 ```

 <img src="man/figures/README-testMod-1.png" width="100%" />

 The output shows by default the performance of the model when applied to
-a withheld random 20% (by default) of the data i.e. the model is
+a withheld random 20% (by default) of the data, i.e., the model is
-evaluated against data nt used to build the model.
+evaluated against data not used to build the model.
 Common model
 evaluation metrics are also given.

 ## Build a model